awmckinley/config/modules/web.dl/README.md

-# Web Content Downloading
+# Download Utilities

-Software for retrieving and saving content from the internet.
+Tools for retrieving and downloading files from the internet.